ctmrbio/estimate_seq_depth_notebooks/REPORT.rst

 Simulated metagenome sequencing data
 ------------------------------------
-First, we simulated large 50 million read metagenomes based on the metasamples we produced earlier using `BBMap`_'s ``randomreads.sh`` with settings ``paired=true``, ``length=125``.
+First, we simulated large 50 million read metagenomes based on the "metasamples" we produced earlier using `BBMap`_'s ``randomreads.sh`` with settings ``paired=true``, ``length=125``.
 Note that we did not use the ``metagenome`` feature of ``randomreads.sh`` due to our metasample genome files already contain the expected proportion of all genomes already contain the expected proportions of all genomes.
-The error profile of the reads was automatically created by ``randomread.sh`` and typic Illumina substitution errors were also automatically added.
+The error profile of the reads was automatically created by ``randomreads.sh`` and typic Illumina substitution errors were also automatically added via the default settings of ``randomreads.sh``.

-Then, smaller metagenome sequencing samples were simulated using `BBMap`_'s ``reformat.sh``, using ``samplereadstarget=N`` with ``N={10000000,1000000,100000,10000}``, to produce simulated paired-end metagenome sequences at several sequencing depths.
+Then, smaller metagenome sequencing samples were created using `BBMap`_'s ``reformat.sh``, using ``samplereadstarget=N`` with ``N={10000000,1000000,100000,10000}``, to produce simulated paired-end metagenome sequences at several sequencing depths.
 Each "reference